-As part of the University of Alabama’s Technology Accessibility Initiative, the Faculty Resource Center’s Emerging Technology and Accessibility team administers grants to caption and/or transcribe UA-owned video and audio.
+As part of the University of Alabama’s Technology Accessibility Initiative, the Center for Instructional Technology’s Technology Accessibility team administers grants to professionally caption and/or transcribe UA-owned video and audio and select UA-hosted live online events.

 Grants cannot be used for course materials or commercial content and do not replace or affect captioning services provided through the Office of Disability Services.
 Instructors and campus areas should ask for captioned versions of films or commercial content used in academic settings.
 UA Libraries has many captioned videos available in the Music Library and via video databases.